jenkinsci/azure-vm-agents-plugin/README.md

 ## Configure the plugin : Azure profile configuration
 1. Within the Jenkins dashboard, click Manage Jenkins --> Configure System --> Scroll to the bottom of the page and find the section with the dropdown "Add new cloud" --> click on it and select "Microsoft Azure"
-2. Enter the subscription ID and the management certificate from your publish settings file.
+2. Enter the subscription ID, Client ID, Client Secret and the OAuth 2.0 Token Endpoint.
-   If you don’t have a publish settings file, click on the help button and follow the directions to download the publish settings file.
 3. Click on “Verify configuration” to make sure that the profile configuration is done correctly.
 4. Save and continue with the template configuration (See instructions below)

 ## Configure the plugin : Template configuration.
 1. Click on the "Add" option to add a template.
 A template is used to define an Azure slave configuration, like its VM  size, its region, or its retention time.
-2. For the template name, provide a valid DNS name.
-Jenkins will create a cloud service with same name if one does not already exists.
+2. Provide a name for your new template.
+This field is not used for slave provisioning.
 3. For the description, provide any remarks you wish about this template configuration.
 This field is not used for slave provisioning.
 4. For the label, provide any valid string.
 E.g. “windows” or “linux”.
 The label defined in a template can be used during a job configuration.
 5. Select the desired region from the combo box.
 6. Select the desired VM size.
 7. Specify the Azure Storage account name.
-Please note that the storage account and cloud service should use the same region.
-Alternatively you can leave it blank to let Jenkins create a storage account automatically if needed.
+Alternatively you can leave it blank to let Jenkins create a storage account by using the default name "jenkinsarmst".
 8. Specify the retention time in minutes.
 This defines the number of minutes Jenkins can wait before automatically deleting an idle slave.
 Specify 0 if you do not want idle slaves to be deleted automatically.
 9. Select a usage option: